Thomas Reis: Club career

 Reis began his football career as a youth player with his hometown club FC Wertheim-Eichel, later joining VfB Stuttgart, where he reached the final of the B-Youth Championship in the 1989–90 season.
 He even scored Stuttgart’s only goal in a 1–2 loss against 1.
 FC Köln.
 He then progressed to Eintracht Frankfurt, where his professional journey took off.

 In the 1992–93 season, Reis joined the professional squad of Eintracht Frankfurt and made his Bundesliga debut on 4 October 1992, in a 4–0 victory against his former club, VfB Stuttgart.
 Substituted in the 83rd minute for Axel Kruse, Reis showcased his potential.
 During this time, from 1993 to 1995, he also played for the German U-21 national team.
 However, he struggled to secure a starting position in Frankfurt, managing only 16 Bundesliga appearances over three years.

 In 1995, Reis moved to VfL Bochum in the 2.
 Bundesliga.
 His first season was a massive success, with VfL Bochum earning promotion to the Bundesliga, thanks in part to Reis’s 31 appearances.
 The following year saw VfL Bochum achieve an impressive 5th place in the Bundesliga, with Reis playing every single match of the season.

 Although Bochum initially enjoyed top-tier success, they faced relegation in 1999 and 2001, with Reis still a vital part of the team.
 However, they also managed to bounce back, celebrating promotion in 2000 and 2002.
 After yet another Bundesliga season in 2002–03, Reis left Bochum, marking the end of an era.

 Reis joined FC Augsburg in the Regionalliga Süd for the 2003–04 season, narrowly missing promotion with a 4th place finish after 27 appearances and 3 goals.
 Seeking new challenges, he moved to Eintracht Trier in the 2.
 Bundesliga, but his fortunes declined as Eintracht Trier was relegated due to a goal difference just one goal worse than Energie Cottbus on the 14th spot.
-This marked a heartbreaking end to his time in Trier.

 In the 2005–06 season, Reis signed with SV Waldhof Mannheim in the Oberliga Baden-Württemberg.
 However, his impact was limited, with just four appearances and one goal, signaling the twilight of his playing career.

-From youth championships with VfB Stuttgart to Bundesliga highs with Bochum and dramatic battles at FC Augsburg and Eintracht Trier, Thomas Reis’s career exemplifies resilience and passion for football.
-Despite the ups and downs, his contributions to Bochum’s success and his journey across German football remain memorable.